 TIP: If you are designing your own mechanical parts avoid using filleting type tools until final iteration of your design, this will reduce the overall file size.

 - Open MatterControl on your desktop computer.

-- Select your 3d printer from the dropdown
+- Select your 3d printer from the dropdown if not already shown.

 - Select in the Settings section that the QUALITY and MATERIALS are set correctly.

 - Select Queue to return to the print loading page.